Youtube Video Analytics

 You can see the true power of this report by selecting videos individually.
 Here you’ll be able to see when exactly do your audience stop watching your video.
 This can help you decide the creative direction you’re going to go within your next videos.
 Notice that there are two types of this report, absolute audience retention, and relative audience retention.
 The absolute audience retention report shows what we mentioned earlier, while the relative audience retention report shows how your video performance compares to other videos on YouTube globally.

-Pro tip: When the line drops drastically, this means people are skipping this part.
-When the line is raised, this means people repeated a certain part of your video.
+Pro tip: When the line drops drastically, this means people are skipping a part.
+When the line goes up, this means people looped a certain part of your video.

 This is the subsection where you can see the age and gender of your audience.
 Using this report, you can identify the segment that’s interested in your content the most by comparing which age group has the most views and the most average view duration as well.
 You can cross-reference the information with other demographic insights you get from other channels to create an accurate buyer persona or tailor content specifically to this audience.